stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 too, there was something very obnoxious about a certain great stone outbuilding with only high narrow slits for windows.

-  Great Bridge idlers likewise had much to say of Curwen&rsquo;s town house in Olney Court; not so much the fine new one built in 1761, when the man must have been nearly a century old, but the first low gambrel-roofed one with the windowless attic and shingled sides, whose timbers he took the peculiar precaution of burning after its demolition.
+  Great Bridge idlers likewise had much to say of Curwen's town house in Olney Court; not so much the fine new one built in 1761, when the man must have been nearly a century old, but the first low gambrel-roofed one with the windowless attic and shingled sides, whose timbers he took the peculiar precaution of burning after its demolition.
 Here there was less